urbandictionary-api/spec/README.md

-# spec
+# Urban Dictionary API Spec

-Holds an OpenAPI spec of the Urban Dictionary API
+This repository holds a [soec](urbandictionary-api.yaml) of the [Urban Dictionary](https://urbadictionary.com/) unofficial API.